arasdar/DL/README.md

 ## License

-This repository follows the same license as the parent repository 'hipsternet', i.e Unlicense License <http://unlicense.org>.
+This repository follows the same license as the parent repository 'wiseodd-hipsternet', i.e Unlicense License <http://unlicense.org>.